nremond/pbkdf2-scala/README.md

 }
 ```

-validatePassword and createHash output are compatible with [PassLib][PASS_LIB] for the supported hash (HmacSHA1, HmacSHA256, HmacSHA512).
+validatePassword and createHash output are compatible with [PassLib][PASS_LIB] for the supported pseudo-random-functions (HmacSHA1, HmacSHA256, HmacSHA512).

 ## Release Notes